indravz/Indras-k8/README.md

 ```

-Once loggedin, run the following on all the hosts
+Once loggedin, run the following on all the master

 ```
 mkdir -p $HOME/.kube